SPan-18/spStack-dev/README.md

 View the vignette by running `vignette("spStack")` and see example code to implement predictive stacking for different Bayesian hierarchical spatial models.

 ## Acknowledgement
 The graphics used in the logo has been obtained from the page [Gaussian RF](https://www.math.umd.edu/~bnk/CLIP/clip.gauss.htm) (Boris Kozintsev, 1999).
-It represents a realization of an isotropic Gaussian random field under Matérn correlation function with parameters 5 and 2.
+It represents a realization of an isotropic Gaussian random field under the Matérn correlation function with decay and smoothness parameters 5 and 2, respectively.